Should I Buy Stocks Now?

 Your Risk Appetite

-If your The possibility that something bad will happen.
-More appetite is miniscule, then you would probably want to avoid the stock market altogether and put your money into certificates of deposit.
+If your risk appetite is miniscule, then you would probably want to avoid the stock market altogether and put your money into certificates of deposit.
 This will not bring wealth to you but it will give you peace of mind.
-If you have more tolerance for The possibility that something bad will happen.
-More, then investing in the stock market by diversifying your stocks is a much better way to accumulate wealth.
+If you have more tolerance for risk, then investing in the stock market by diversifying your stocks is a much better way to accumulate wealth.
 As shown in the example above, it is possible to earn more from investing in high-growth stocks, but it is also virtually impossible to pick which individual stocks will generate above average future growth.
 The medium-risk option will usually provide much better returns over the long terms than will the low risk-option.

 How I Built My Wealth

 Stocks—primarily mutual funds with a variety of individual stocks—have contributed to my personal wealth accumulation.
-I recommend including stocks in your The value of things the company owns and amounts it is owed More and joining or forming an investment club with friends and family can be a fun way to further your wealth.
+I recommend including stocks in your assets and joining or forming an investment club with friends and family can be a fun way to further your wealth.
 Good luck!